 The tax rate will not be known until the tax ordinance is adopted.
 After the hearing Commissioner Bennett declared that due to equalization of assessments, the bills of some taxpayers will be a few dollars higher than last year, and a few dollars lower in other cases.
 The commission, after approving the budget on a motion by Commissioner Bennett, adopted a resolution leasing WCAM to the Broadcast Advertising Company for $1000 per year and a percentage of all receipts over $24,000.
 All maintenance costs will be born by the company, of which Rudolph Preisendanz, Jr., is head.

-the budget was adopted Bennett declared the City Commission would take
+After the budget was adopted Bennett declared the City Commission

-according to figures obtained by him concerning the city's .lighting
+should be according to figures obtained by him concerning the city's

 declared that figures in his office concerning street lighting were